James Edmondson (footballer)

-James Stephen Edmondson (born 1 November 2005) is an English professional footballer who plays as a midfielder for National League North side Macclesfield FC on loan from club Blackburn Rovers.
+James Stephen Edmondson (born 1 November 2005) is an English professional footballer who plays as a midfielder for club Blackburn Rovers.

 Career

+Blackburn Rovers

 Edmondson joined the youth academy of Blackburn Rovers at the age of 6, and worked his way up all their youth categories, debuting with their U21s at the age of 15.

 On 17 November 2022, he signed his first professional contract with the club until June 2025.
 He started training with the senior team in the preseason in the summer of 2023.

-On 30 August 2023, Edmondson made his professional debut for Blackburn Rovers in the club's 8–0 EFL Cup win over Harrogate Town at Wetherby Road.
-Replacing Andrew Moran in the 63rd minute, Edmondson scored the club's 8th goal of the game and the first of his professional career in the 75th minute.
+On 30 August 2023, Edmondson made his professional debut for Rovers in the club's 8–0 EFL Cup win over Harrogate Town at Wetherby Road.
+Replacing Andrew Moran in the 63rd minute, Edmondson scored the club's 8th goal of the game and the first of his professional career.

+Macclesfield (loan)

-On 21 October 2024, Edmondson joined Macclesfield FC on loan.
-On 8 January 2025, Edmondson returned to Blackburn Rovers.
-During his loan spell at Macclesfield FC, Edmondson made 14 appearances, scoring 3 goals in all competitions.
+On 21 October 2024, Edmondson joined Macclesfield on a short-term loan deal.
+On 8 January 2025, Edmondson returned to Blackburn Rovers having made 14 appearances, scoring 3 goals in all competitions.

-On 4 September 2025, Edmondson returned to National League North side Macclesfield FC on loan.
+On 4 September 2025, Edmondson returned to National League North side Macclesfield on another short-term loan deal.

+Edmondson played the full 90 minutes in a 2–1 victory over FA Cup holders Crystal Palace on 10 January 2026, a result widely described as one of the greatest shocks in FA Cup history, as his side defeated the Premier League opposition.
+Former Blackburn Rovers academy product Adam Wharton also featured in midfield for Palace.

+On 2 February, Edmondson's loan was extended until the end of the 2025–26 season.